Is it possible to attend a program only part time?

 What is included in the cost of the programs?

 Tuition includes the fee for classes and a catered box lunch on weekdays for all programs except the two-week Junior Summer Dance Intensives.
-Please note that students are given the chance to opt out of boxed lunches during Phase II of registration.
+Please note that students are given the chance to opt out of boxed lunches.
 All two-week Junior Summer Dance Intensive students should bring their own lunch or snack each day.

 Room and board costs (if applicable) include a shared suite at Roosevelt University that includes weekly linen service plus breakfast and dinner every day at Roosevelt University.
 Laundry at Roosevelt University costs $1.55 to wash and $1.25 to dry.

 What is your refund policy?